newjersey/navigator-content/src/roadmaps/tasks/form-business-entity.md

 callToActionLink: https://www.njportal.com/DOR/BusinessFormation/CompanyInformation/BusinessName
 callToActionText: Form My Business
 required: true
+issuingAgency: New Jersey Department of Treasury's Division of Revenue and Enterprise Services
 ---
-After you found an available business name, you can form your business.

-Form the `legal structure|legal-structure-learn-more` that you will operate under, and register that structure and name with the New Jersey Division of Revenue and Enterprise Services.
+You must register your business name and form your `legal structure|legal-structure-learn-more` with the State.

 ---
 ### Application Needs